new-3/minesweeper/README.md

 A classic minesweeper game written with pygame.
-Here is a short [demo](https://youtu.be/gT6FjFHyxF4) with a gameplay.
+AI will solve the game using knowledges revealed on the board.

 Dependencies
 ------------
-The code was run in `Python 3.6`, `pygame 1.9.3` and `numpy 1.12.1`.
+The code was run in `Python 3.12.9`, `pygame 2.6.1` and `numpy 2.2.4`.
 Other versions might work too.

 How to run